brimdata/zui/docs/Remote-zqd.md

 # Background: Brim & `zqd`

-Since it's presented as an icon that can be double-clicked to start the app on your desktop, it's easy to think of Brim as a simple standalone application.
+Since it's presented as an icon that can be double-clicked to launch it on your desktop, it's easy to think of Brim as a simple standalone application.
 However, it actually includes some "backend" components that assist in providing the overall app experience.